ietf-rats-wg/eat/draft-ietf-rats-eat.md

 public keys.

 As with all claims, the absence of the "dbgstat" claim means it is not reported.
-A conservative interpretation might assume the enabled state.

 This claim is not extensible so as to provide a common interoperable description of debug status.
 If a particular implementation considers this claim to be inadequate, it can define its own proprietary claim.